We are committed to giving comprehensive health care to all individuals and families in this community.

 Jane had a baby girl on 19th September – she will be on maternity leave until 2nd quarter of 2022.
 We wish Jane and Pat and their new baby all the best

 Iron infusions available – if you have been diagnosed with iron deficiency, discuss the option of an iron infusion with your doctor.
 New patients will need to have a consultation prior to any treatment, and to bring their most current results and a letter from their GP.
 PLEASE NOTE there is an OUT OF POCKET EXPENSE of $50 for consultations (that is, after Medicare Rebate) and an OUT OF POCKET EXPENSE of $70 for the infusion

-Influenza season is drawing to a close over Sept/Oct – we recommend everyone 65 years of age and over gets a flu vaccination in APRIL or MAY.
-If you have not had a flu vaccine this year and require one, for example, to visit a relative in a nursing home, will still have stock available
+Influenza season is now over – If you have not had a flu vaccine this year and require one, for example, to visit a relative in a nursing home, will still have stock available

 PNEUMONIA VACCINATION – NEW GUIDELINES

 Prevenar pneumococcal vaccine is recommended for all patients aged 70 or older even if you have had the previous vaccine (Pneumovax).